pragma-once/utilizing-bert-for-traceability/README.md

 # BERT Train

-Code for training and testing based on [TraceBERT](https://github.com/jinfenglin/TraceBERT).
+Code for training and testing the model.

 # CODFREL